Release Notes for VMware Horizon 7 version 7.0.3

 - For information on the API specifications to create advanced functions and scripts to use with Horizon PowerCLI, see the View API Reference at the VMware Developer Center

-- Horizon 7 for Linux desktops enhancements
+Horizon Agent for Linux

 - Audio input support